 Kuehne + Nagel

-Over Kuehne + Nagel’s 125-plus year history, they have transitioned from a standard international freight forwarding service into a global provider of integrated and innovative supply chain solutions.
+Over Kuehne + Nagel’s 125-plus year history, they have transitioned from a standard international freight forwarding service into a global provider of integrated supply chain solutions.
 As a result, they remain focused on four facets: sea freight, air freight, contract and integrated logistics, and land transportation.

 DHL Global Forwarding

 DHL Global Forwarding, formerly known as DHL Danzas Air & Ocean, is the freight forwarding division of Deutsche Post DHL.
-They provide air and ocean freight forwarding services, while also planning and undertaking major logistics projects.
+They provide air and ocean freight forwarding services, while also planning and undertaking logistics projects.
 Together with DHL Freight, they form the largest freight forwarder in the world.

 UPS Supply Chain Solutions